Start free trial →

 The uncomfortable truth

 Tracking mentions, citations and share of voice is the easy part.
 The hard part is connecting those mentions to actual revenue.
-Today, fewer than 4% of brands running AI SEO programs can answer the question "did AI drive $X this quarter?" with a verified number (2026 AI SEO Operational Gap study, 481 marketers).
+Today, only 9% of marketers say they can measure all the metrics that matter, and 49% name the impact of AI on pipeline or revenue as one of their hardest measurement problems (Semrush, The Operational Gap, June 2026, n=481).
 That gap — between visibility and attributable revenue — is what AI Analytics solves.
 Everything else is reporting on top of an unverified assumption.

 Why pure visibility fails as a justification framework